-- Voltage transients shall be limited to a maximum deviation from nominal system output volts of plus or minus 5% (RMS average for one cycle), with recovery to within 1.5% of nominal output voltage at the fifth cycle and beyond after transient for each of the following conditions.
+Voltage transients shall be limited to a maximum deviation from nominal system output volts of plus or minus 5% (RMS average for one cycle), with recovery to within 1% of output voltage within one electrical cycle (16 milliseconds) for each of the following conditions.
 Limits shall apply to any UPS load within the UPS rating, and frequency shall be maintained at 60 Hz ±0.1 Hz.
-The system shall not transfer to bypass under these conditions (except Item 3).0 100 0% load step - Loss or return of AC input power, or momentary sags, surges or spikes on the input to the UPS (all three phases or single phase) - Uninterrupted transfer of the critical load to and from the UPS output and bypass power line (manually initiated or automatic) - Dropping one MMU off the UPS output power bus by manual switching. - Connecting one MMU onto the UPS output bus. - Dropping one MMU off the UPS output power bus by internal failure.
+The system shall not transfer to bypass under these conditions (except Item 3).

+- 0 100 0% load step - Loss or return of AC input power, or momentary sags, surges or spikes on the input to the UPS (all three phases or single phase) - Uninterrupted transfer of the critical load to and from the UPS output and bypass power line (manually initiated or automatic)